kanidm/kanidm/book/src/integrations/oauth2.md

 ### Strict Redirect URLs

-Kanidm previously enforce that redirection targets only matched by _origin_ not the full URL.
+Kanidm previously enforce that redirection targets only matched by _origin_, not the full URL.
 In 1.4.0 these URLs will enforce a full URL match instead.

 To indicate your readiness for this transition, all OAuth2 clients must have the field